-The restructuring expenses for the year ended 31 December 2017 amount to \in 23 million (2016: \in 33 million) and are related to new
+The restructuring expenses for the year ended 31 December 2017 amount to € 23 million (2016: € 33 million) and are related to new organization models and business discontinuation.
+In 2016, the restructuring expenses were mainly related to reorganization and optimization.

 15 Other income/expenses